s1t5/mail-archiver/doc/AZURE_APP_REGISTRATION_M365.md

-# Azure App Registration and Retention Policy Guide for Mail Archiver
+# ☁️ Azure App Registration and Retention Policy Guide for Mail Archiver

 [← Back to Documentation Index](Index.md)

+## 📋 Overview

 This guide provides comprehensive instructions for setting up Azure App Registration for email retrieval and configuring retention policies in the Mail Archiver application.

-## Table of Contents
+## 📚 Table of Contents

 1. [Overview](#overview)
 2. [Azure App Registration for Email Retrieval](#azure-app-registration-for-email-retrieval)